zygos/wd-material/material/2-core/3-node-sql/5-project.md

 1. **Investigation:** Follow the general instructions provided in the [CS50 Problem Set](https://cs50.harvard.edu/x/2023/psets/7/movies/) to get a general understanding of the database.
 2. **CS50 Questions:** Go through the 13 provided CS50 questions and prepare answers for all questions.
 Use a locally installed `check50` package to check your queries.
 You can [install check50](https://cs50.readthedocs.io/projects/check50/en/latest/index.html) on your machine.
-3. **Node.js Setup:** Prepare a Node.js environment allowing you to interact with the SQLite database - a minimal setup without any high-level SQL abstractions.
+3. **SQL and Node.js Setup:** Prepare some environment where you can run SQL queries comfortably.
+That can be a GUI tool of your choice, sqlite3 in the command line, or some VS Code extension.
+For a possible Node.js question, prepare a Node.js environment that allows you to interact with the SQLite database—a minimal setup without any high-level SQL abstractions.
 Use the `better-sqlite3` package.
-Use of TypeScript, linters, and other tools is not necessary but is allowed.
 Make sure you can write and execute queries.
-This environment can be used for Node.js-related questions and live coding tasks.
 4. **Take-home questions:** Prepare answers for the provided Take-home questions.
 5. **Prepare as much as you need for your interview:** You should also be able to write queries in a live environment and explain your thought process.
 Spend as much time as is necessary to feel confident answering the questions and writing queries.
 6. **Self-Prepared Questions:** Prepare 12 questions (3 questions for each of the 4 difficulty levels) that mostly (or exclusively) rely on the provided movie database.
-Questions should resemble questions supplied in the list of additional questions. **Prepare and commit answers to these questions**.
+The questions should resemble those supplied in the list of additional questions. **Prepare and commit answers to these questions**.
 If you expect other learners to answer these questions, you should be able to answer each of these questions yourself.

 Your repository should contain all parts of your work.